IBM/knative-quarkus-bench/README.md

 #### Preparing Container Images for Uploading to a Container Registry

-As described above, this project automatically build container image by using Quarkus [container-image-docker extension](https://quarkus.io/guides/container-image#docker).
+As described above, this project automatically builds container images by using Quarkus [container-image-docker extension](https://quarkus.io/guides/container-image#docker).
 You can specify the host and group names of the image tag by using `quarkus.container-image.registry` and `quarkus.container-image.group` configuration parameters, respectively.

-Following example creates an image that will be pushed to the quay.io registry:
+The following example creates an image that will be pushed to the quay.io registry:
 ```shell
 mvn package -Dquarkus.container-image.registry=quay.io -Dquarkus.container-image.group=mygroup
 ```
 The created container image will be tagged as: `quay.io/mygroup/graph-pagerank:jvm`.

-You can push the built image to the registry by using `deploy` goal with setting `quarkus.container-image.push` to `true`:
+You can push the built image to the registry by using the `deploy` goal and setting `quarkus.container-image.push` to `true`:
 ```shell
 mvn deploy -Dquarkus.container-image.push=true